paulcheeba/weather-reports/README.md

 ## Weather Reports
 ### A simple weather macro and rolltable set for any Foundry VTT system

-This module contains one main macro, several reference macros, several rolltables and a journal complete with inter-linked weather conditions and effects.
+This module contains one easy to use Weather Report Generator macro, several reference macros, several homebrew rolltables and a journal complete with inter-linked weather conditions and effects.

 ### Installation:
 To install this module, first copy the link to the manifest (below) then in foundry add a new module and paste the manifest link into the supplied field and press ok.